 Local women wear head scarves, long skirts or trousers, and long sleeves, while nationals from the Gulf region wear an abaya; these are made from a black, silky material with different embellishments.
 Gorgeous designer handbags and shoes are common along with a fashion sense to match, so feel free to add yours to your Dubai packing list.

 When you’re planning what to wear in Dubai you should take several things into consideration, starting with the time of year:

 What to Wear in Dubai in Winter and Spring

 November to April varies from warm to cool weather.
 These are the ideal months to be outdoors, walking, swimming, doing water sports, golfing, sightseeing, etc.

-Summer clothes are ideal, but bring along a cardigan, jacket, and pashmina for the cooler evenings.
+Summer clothes are ideal for your Dubai packing list, but bring along a cardigan, jacket, and pashmina for the cooler evenings.
 Jeans, trousers, jackets, and boots are worn gladly at this time of year, as it is nice to have a change of wardrobe.

 Whatever the time of year, at night the temperature drops by 10°C/18°F!
 So 25°C/77°F during the day in winter will drop to 15°C/59°F, and 45°C/113°F in summer to 35°C/95°F.

 What to Wear in Dubai in Summer and Fall

 The summer temperatures during May to October are a sizzling 30°C/86°F to 47°C/117°F during the day!
 It is not just the heat but the high humidity that makes it unbearable.